vcaristo/Austin_PropertyValues/README.md

 This was a group project in Big Data Analytics at Penn that I've continued to add to.

-The Colab notebook in this project includes full code and details on the assessment of geospatial machine learning models to predict property values in Austin, TX.
+The <a href="Predicting_Property_Values_AustinTX.ipynb">Jupyter notebook</a> in this project includes full code and details on the assessment of geospatial machine learning models to predict property values in Austin, TX.
 This includes:
   - Data Wrangling and Geospatial Feature Engineering
   - Exploratory Data Analysis and PCA